 CBD is considered a federally legal compound as long as it's derived from Farm Bill compliance hemp crops.
 If you're worried about failing a drug test, we'd recommend you stay away from THC products altogether and opt for a broad spectrum hemp extract instead of a full spectrum extract that may contain up to 0.3% THC.

-Can Cannabis Topicals Get You High?
+Which Topicals Will Get You High?

 Suppose you're looking for an effective way to get high from cannabis products.
 In that case, topical cannabis-infused products probably aren't the best way to go, as cannabinoids don't enter the bloodstream through the skin to produce any substantial effects on the central nervous system.
 As such, they also won't trigger a positive drug test.